 How Can I Calculate Gross Profit?

-The formula for calculating gross profit is incredibly simple.
-You simply have to subtract cost of the goods sold from revenue.
-That is:
+The formula for calculating gross profit is simple.
+You just have to subtract cost of the goods sold from revenue:

 Gross Profit = Total Revenue - Cost of Goods Sold (COGS)

-Now imagine, for a moment, that you run a 20 percent off sale.
-This drops the retail price of the luxury shaving set from $315 to $252.
+Now imagine that you run a 20%-off sale that drops the retail price of the luxury shaving set from $315 to $252.
 Your costs remain the same at $200.
-This means your gross profit is $52.
-(The math: $252 in sales revenue - $200 in cost of goods sold = $52 gross profit) This means the 20 percent discount you gave wiped an incredible 54.8 percent off your gross profit.
-So as a business owner, you will want to think carefully before offering deep discounts.
+That means your gross profit is $52.
+(The math: $252 in sales revenue - $200 in cost of goods sold = $52 gross profit.)
+The 20 percent discount you gave wiped an incredible 54.8% off your gross profit.
+So, as a business owner, you will want to think carefully before offering deep discounts.

-The gross profit figure is a big deal because it is used to calculate something called gross margin, which we will discuss on the next page of this lesson.
+The gross profit figure is a big deal because it is used to calculate something called gross margin, which we will discuss separately.
 In fact, you can't really look at gross profit on its own and know if it is "good" or "bad."

 Is Gross Profit Always Calculated the Same Way?

 Accounting rules give management a lot of discretion.
-Executives have some leeway when determining whether an expense should be included in cost of goods sold or another section, which we will discuss later, called selling, general, and administrative expenses.
+Executives have some leeway when determining whether an expense should be included in cost of goods sold or another section, called selling, general, and administrative expenses.

-This means that you could be looking at two companies with very different gross profit levels on the same amount of sales, even though it's simply the result of one management team deciding that a certain expense is a cost of goods sold and another deciding that the same expense is part of selling, general, and administrative expenses.
-There is not necessarily anything nefarious going on when this happens—reasonable people can and do disagree about where certain items should go on an income statement—but it creates a bit of a problem because you could quite literally be looking at two identical companies with one reporting much higher gross profit than another.
-It can be challenging to do to apples-to-apples comparisons of companies for this reason.
+This means that you could be looking at two companies with very different gross profit levels on the same amount of sales, even though it's simply the result of one management team deciding that a certain expense is a cost of goods sold, and another deciding that the same expense is part of selling, general, and administrative expenses.
+There is not necessarily anything nefarious going on when that happens—reasonable people can, and do, disagree about where certain items should go on an income statement—but it creates a bit of a problem, because you could be looking at two identical companies with one reporting much higher gross profit than the other.
+It can be challenging to do an apples-to-apples comparison of companies for this reason.

 More About Gross Profit and Gross Profit Margin

-For more advanced readers who own a business or want to understand how to analyze gross profit margins, I wrote an essay called A Deeper Look at Gross Profit and Gross Profit Margins explaining how it is possible for a company with low gross profit margins to make more money than a company with high gross profit margins.
-It is definitely worth studying as this is one of those fundamental, bedrock concepts that you absolutely need understand before you open your own doors.
+It is possible for a company with low gross profit margins to make more money than a company with high gross profit margins.
+It is definitely worth studying as this is one of those fundamental, bedrock concepts that you absolutely need to understand before you open your own doors.
 Targeting a gross profit strategy, and sticking with it, can be a powerful way to expand your operations and communicate a consistent pricing philosophy to customers.